royalapplications/docs/src/r2023/royalserver/general/licensing.md

 - The panel lists all installed licenses
 - Use the Add License button to add another license
-- Use the Remove Remove LIcense button to remove the selected license
+- Uninstall a License by clicking on the trashcan icon

 > [!NOTE]
-> The column "File Name" shows the file name of the license.
-Installed licenses can be found at `%ProgramData%\RoyalServer\Licenses\`.
+> Installed licenses can be found at `%ProgramData%\RoyalServer\Licenses\`.